eradiate/eradiate/docs/rst/getting_started/building.rst

 Installing without Conda
 ^^^^^^^^^^^^^^^^^^^^^^^^

-We provide requirements files for use with pip, for the basic and developer requirements.
+We provide pip requirement files for the main and developer requirements.
 These files can be found under ``resources/deps/requirements_pip.txt`` and ``resources/deps/requirements_dev_pip.txt``.